 Whatever happened to “connecting” with someone?
 You know…being “social”?

 Unfortunately, this world does not exist.
 OK, that’s unfair.
 There are some artists who are innovative and crushing their social media and digital marketing game.
 But on average, at least from where I’m sitting, most indie artists suck at using social media and it’s ruining it for everyone else.
 Most importantly, your potential fans.

 Oh boy…where do I begin?

-You might have been raised in a world of billboards and commercials, but using social media as a one way street is killing your promo game.
+You might have been raised in a world of billboards and commercials that repeated themselves multiple times during a thirty minute show, but using social media as a one-way street is drastically impeding upon the effectiveness of your marketing.

-It seems too many people are missing the social half of the phrase, social media.
+It seems too many people miss the “social” half of social media.